grill-lab/TaskMAD/README.md

  * SSL certificate created and cert/key files placed in `TaskMAD/config/certs`, referenced by `envoy_ssl_cert` and `envoy_ssl_privkey` parameters
  * top-level backend configuration file available at URL defined by `config_url` parameter
  * agent configuration files placed in `TaskMAD/docker_deployment/core_files`
- * topics list JSON file available at URL defined by `recipe_url` parameter
+ * topics list JSON file available at URL defined by `topic_url` parameter
  * other conversation data available at URL defined by `data_url` parameter
  * a copy of the `WozStudy` repo has been cloned into the same directory as the `TaskMAD` repo (i.e. there should be a parent directory containing both repos, `TaskMAD-WoZ-Interface` shouldn't be cloned inside `TaskMAD`!)